ankitpatil-ap/Advance-File-Security-using-AES-and-RSA-Algorithm/README.md

 Applications: -

-•	Through encryption, AFS helps keep sensitive files safe from hackers or data thieves who gain unauthorized access to a computing network or devices.
+•	Through encryption, AFS helps protect sensitive files from hackers or data thieves who gain unauthorized access to a computing network or devices.
 •	Commercial Companies which need to deal with third party companies for project contracts need a system where data cannot be steeled or modified.
 •	To Share files among trusted clients over any social network where hackers cannot decrypt the file.